|Last updated: March 2021

-Tobacco use confers a small degree of protection against several diseases and conditions, described in the sections below.
-It is estimated that in 2004–05, tobacco use prevented about 148 deaths in Australia, a very low number compared to the 15 050 deaths caused by smoking in that same year.
-2 On the basis of these figures, tobacco might be said to save about one life for every 100 deaths it causes.
+Tobacco use may confer a small degree of protection against a small number of diseases and conditions, described in the sections below.
+However, the evidence that tobacco consumption can prevent lives being lost to these diseases and conditions is limited and further mechanistic studies are required for causal inference (see Section 3.0.1).2 Further, the number of deaths that may be prevented by smoking pales into insignificance compared to the number of deaths it has been demonstrated to cause.
+It is estimated that in 2015–16 tobacco use prevented 79 deaths in Australia, a very low number compared to the 20,031 deaths caused by smoking in that same year.[i]3 On the basis of these figures, tobacco might be said to save about one life for every 250 deaths it causes.
 Moreover, there is nothing to suggest that possible protection conferred against one disease will stop a given smoker from developing another tobacco-caused disease.
 So, for example, an individual who may have avoided Parkinson’s disease due to his or her smoking still runs a significant risk of dying from heart disease, lung cancer, or any of the multiplicity of other tobacco-caused diseases.
 Equally, smoking does not prevent Parkinson’s disease in all smokers.

 While tobacco use cannot in any way be recommended as a prophylactic for these diseases and conditions, research on the mechanisms by which smoking appears to confer a protective effect against development of certain disease processes may lead to therapeutic benefits.4

 3.28.1 Ulcerative colitis

-Ulcerative colitis is a serious bowel disease in which the inner lining of the colon and rectum becomes inflamed and permanently damaged.
-Current smokers have a lower risk of developing ulcerative colitis, compared to non-smokers and ex-smokers,5 and according to the US Surgeon General, the evidence suggests that this protective relationship may be causal.
-A dose–response relationship has also been found, such that greater pack-years or numbers of cigarettes smoked per day were associated with a decreased risk of ulcerative colitis.6 Nicotine in tobacco smoke is thought to be the component that is most likely to affect the course of the disease.7 However, smokers have a greater risk of developing Crohn’s disease, another inflammatory disease of the bowel (see Section 3.12.2).
+Ulcerative colitis is a serious bowel disease in which the inner lining of the colon and rectum becomes inflamed and permanently damaged.5 Current smokers have a lower risk of developing ulcerative colitis, compared to non-smokers and ex-smokers,6 and according to the US Surgeon General, the evidence suggests that this protective relationship may be causal.
+A dose–response relationship has also been found, such that greater pack-years or numbers of cigarettes smoked per day were associated with a decreased risk of ulcerative colitis.7 Though, there is no evidence that smoking improves the disease outcomes of those with ulcerative colitis.8, 9 In addition, smokers have a greater risk of developing Crohn’s disease, another inflammatory disease of the bowel (see Section 3.12.2).
 Due to the devastating effects of tobacco use, smoking is not recommended as treatment for ulcerative colitis, even though one research study has canvassed this as an extreme possibility for ex-smokers with steroid-dependent and resistant ulcerative colitis.10

 3.28.2 Parkinson’s disease